roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/GPU/NPU/Operations & Maintenance (O&M) Management/Upgrade the cGPU version on a node.md

 The output indicates that the cGPU version is upgraded to V0.8.10.

-## Upgrade the cGPU version on a node by using the console
+## Upgrade the cGPU version on a node by using the ACK console

 The cgpu-installer component runs as a DaemonSet, which is used to install cGPU on nodes.
 To upgrade cGPU, you must change the image version of cgpu-installer to the version to which you want to upgrade.

-ACK supports two image versions of cGPU: V0.8.10 and V0.8.12.
+The following cGPU image versions are supported:

+-   v0.8.10
+-   v0.8.12
+-   v0.8.13

-1. Run the following command to modify the image version of cgpu-installer:
+1. Run the following command to modify the image version of cgpu-installer.

     ```
     kubectl  edit ds cgpu-installer -n kube-system